viniciusjssouza/Back-End-Developer-Interview-Questions/README.md

 * **Why it is often said that the introduction of `null` is a "Billion dollar mistake"?
 Would you discuss the techniques to avoid it, such as the Null Object Pattern introduced by the GOF book, or Option types?**

 Null is problematic because it only raise generic errors, when not handled correctly.
 Usually, you cannot call methods on null variables.
 Also, usually, is not clear that a method may return null under some situations.
+As null is a special case, code from every part has to handle it.
 On the other hand, patterns like Null Object return real objects which can receive calls without resulting in errors.
-As null is a special case, code from every part has to handle it.
+Also Null Object is a type, so it is explicit: the developer will recognize that a method may return something considered "empty" or "no value".

 * Many state that, in Object-Oriented Programming, Composition is often a better option than Inheritance.
 What's you opinion?
 * What is an Anti-corruption Layer?